The TSConfig Cheat Sheet

 Hopefully, I've given you a bit of inspiration for the next time you need to configure TypeScript.

 Did I miss anything?
-Let me know by pinging me on X.
+Let me know:

 Matt's signature